Differences with Clojure

 Protocols and multimethods are available as in Clojure.
 Everything is

-implemented in terms of protocols, there are no interfaces. proxy
+implemented in terms of protocols, there are no interfaces. proxy is

 not supported.